 - Cut them in half and dunk them into the sides of each soup bowl so they soak up the goodness when served

-Again, I allow everyone to choose which one they desire because some love the soaking up and others prefer their foods to be served separate (i.e. my husband).
-When you have a family of 5 it’s easier to let everyone do as they wish so you can have a kumbaya moment at the table. 😉
+Again, I allow everyone to choose which one they desire.
+Some love the soaking up and others prefer their foods to be served separate (i.e. my husband).
+When you have a family of 5 it’s easier to let everyone do as they wish so you can have a cumbaya moment at the table. 😉

 Find this recipe and more using the Neat Nest® pots that will save you a ton of space in the new year and get you organized!

 You could make this recipe while camping too using a large dutch oven.
 I would eliminate the bread all together, or just bring them already made.
 When in an RV or tent it is all about easy.
 BUT if you’re celebrating Thanksgiving out there you’ll want to use up all that meat for sure.

 If you’ve tried Trader Joes turkey pot pie soup, this tastes very similar.
 I’d give it a whirl when it’s chilly outside and let us know what you think!